 Introduction

-Let me say this right away: I love WordPress.
+Let me say straight away: I love WordPress.
 Truly.
 The ecosystem is magnificent – a great community, thousands of themes, plugins for every conceivable purpose.
 In Vienna, we say: "Es ist wie im Zuckerlgschäft" (It's like being in a sweet shop – a huge selection, so many good things, but what on earth should I choose?).

-But – and here comes the big 'but' – there are scenarios where WordPress reaches its limits.
+But – and here comes the big but – there are scenarios where WordPress reaches its limits.
 This is exactly where TYPO3 shows its strengths.
 Not because WordPress is bad, but because both systems were designed for different requirements.

 Table of Contents